exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 (as described in the [Recovering the previous chain](#recovering-broken-anchoring)).

-Todos. **TODO: what length does recovery chunk have?**

 ### Creating anchoring transaction

-- Say `H` is the block height of the block that must be anchored (recall that determining the nearest `H` is fully deterministic given the blockchain data).
+- Say `H` is the block height of the block that must be anchored.
 - Starting from this block `#H`, every validator monitors list of current LECTs.
 As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring